Why Choose the Bermuda Aircraft Registry?

 Following document review and the completion of inspections, approval can be issued within 48 hours.
 For operational circumstances that require a more urgent turnaround time, a request may be made and the Bermuda Aircraft Registry will make every effort to accommodate.
 The regulatory service response standard provides guidance for all of the Bermuda Aircraft Registry service functions.

 Inspectors are based in offices in Bermuda and the United Kingdom.
 Our Airworthiness team is complemented by more than 20 Designated Airworthiness Inspectors who are strategically located throughout the world.
 Our Flight Operations Inspectors based in Bermuda are joined by two Designated Flight Operations Inspectors in strategic locations worldwide.
-In addition, BCAA has engaged Bureau Veritas (BV) for many years to conduct inspections and oversight on its behalf, from offices based in Moscow, Toulouse and Shanghai.
+In addition, BCAA has engaged Bureau Veritas (BV) for many years to conduct inspections and oversight on its behalf, from offices based in Toulouse and Shanghai.

 BCAA accepts Type Certificates from the ANAC (Brazil), EASA, the FAA and Transport Canada.
 Aircraft from another registry can be registered in Bermuda easily with minimal expense, and if subsequently sold, it can be simply exported to another jurisdiction.